cloudy-astrophysics/bug-tracker-migration-test/README.md

 ### Stage 2c – dealing with trac users without github accounts ###

   * Some Trac users are the same as unrelated github accounts, so I had to do mapping of those.
 I am using `username` -> `username-noaccount`.
 Since these usernames do not actually exist on Github, this caused all sorts of problems, which I fixed by brute force with a bunch of try-excepts.
 As a result the issues will be peppered with a bunch of "@username-noaccount" tags that do not resolve to users, but never mind.
+  * Note that I am not creating any "assignees" at all, since Gary says that feature is not used

 ### Stage 2d – making the tags more useful ###